 LOANS (both need- and non-need-based)

-Loans available to Lehigh students include Federal Stafford (both subsidized and unsubsidized), Federal Perkins and loans from various university-endowed funds.
-With the exception of an unsubsidized Stafford loan, no interest accrues while the borrower is enrolled on at least a half-time basis.
+Loans available to Lehigh students include Federal Direct (both subsidized and unsubsidized), Federal Perkins and loans from various university-endowed funds.
+With the exception of an unsubsidized loan, no interest accrues while the borrower is enrolled on at least a half-time basis.

 Following are educational loan opportunities for students and/or parents/guardians:

-Federal Loans (Perkins, Stafford and Parent Loans for Undergraduate Students [PLUS]): Federal Stafford or Perkins loans are funds that a student is required to repay after graduating from college (or once no longer enrolled at least half time).
+Federal Loans (Perkins, Direct and Parent Loans for Undergraduate Students [PLUS]): Federal Direct or Perkins loans are funds that a student is required to repay after graduating from college (or once no longer enrolled at least half time).
 Parent Loans for Undergraduate Students (PLUS) are funds that a credit-worthy parent may borrow.
 PLUS loans begin repayment while the student is in school.

 Lehigh University Tuition Loans: Lehigh University Tuition Loans are funds that are awarded based on financial need, and are required to be repaid.